mariyatom/Tic-Tac-Toe-Game/README.md

 ## See it in action

 If somehow you have made it this far in life without encountering Tic-Tac-Toe (AKA Noughts and Crosses, or X's and O's), you can check it out [here](https://playtictactoe.org/).

+## Before you start

+This challenge includes lots of things you've learnt already and had some experience with in smaller challenges but requires you to use them in _one larger piece of code_ (similar to Sprint 3 JavaScript Cafe length, but not as long).
+We'll go through some of it with you, other times give you hints, and a few times you'll need to figure out what to do and write some code from scratch.

+Keep in mind that you'll write snippets which are part of a bigger thing, but you might not be able to see them in action in your browser until a bigger piece is built.
+Remember to use console.log() throughout to see if things are being passed through to the browser and pay attention to any error messages that might show up in your terminal/code editor.

+This is a big challenge so remember to be kind to yourself and to:
+- ask for help (if you're stuck problem solving for more than 30 minutes, jump on to the Slack Foundations channel)
+- take regular breaks.
+Breaks are _not_ because you can’t do something, but _to enable_ you to do something.
+A quick reset, e.g. taking your eyes off the screen and grabbing a glass of water, can distract your brain long enough that when you look at the problem again you see the way forward.
+- stick to the timebox!

 ## Timebox